XTC: English Settlement and Partridge's breakdown

-1982–1992: Studio years
+1982–1992: studio years

 Financial issues and start of managerial litigation

-The cancelled American tour incurred XTC with a £20,000 debt, and since it left them unable to record new material, they decided to reexamine their financial affairs.
+The cancelled American tour saddled XTC with a £20,000 debt, and since it left them unable to record new material, they decided to reexamine their financial affairs.
 Confused as to where their earnings had gone, the group requested that manager Ian Reid help pay for the debts, but he refused, saying that they had owed him money.
 They tried distancing themselves from Reid by renegotiating their contract with Virgin.
 Six more albums were promised to the label in exchange for covering their debts, as well as a guarantee that subsequent royalty and advancement cheques be redirected into the band's own deposit account.
 Royalty rates were still kept relatively low, as the group's A&R man Paul Kinder explained, they had "appalling management for a number of years.
 Usually if a manager has got any kind of business acumen he will renegotiate the contract to get a better royalty.
 A record company expects this, which is why they keep royalties low initially.
 It's just business really.
 Nobody addressed the contract for XTC."

 Reid remained XTC's manager until January 1983 (according to the book Chalkhills and Children) or a couple years afterward (according to Partridge).
 He legally retained the title of XTC's manager until near the end of the decade.
 In April 1984, the group learned that he had incurred them an outstanding value-added taxes [VAT] bill and that he had significantly mishandled their revenue stream.
 A lawsuit was filed by the band, while he counter-sued for "unpaid commission on royalties".
 Virgin were then "legally required to freeze royalty and advance payments and divert publishing income into a frozen deposit account."
 For the next decade, the entirety of the band's earnings would be invested in the continued litigation.
 The group supported themselves mostly through short-term loans from Virgin and royalty payments derived from airplay.
 At one point, Moulding and Gregory were working at a car rental service for additional income.
 Partridge was eventually left with "about £300 in the bank", he said, "which is really heavy when you've got a family and everyone thinks you're 'Mr Rich and Famous'."
 A court-enforced gag order restricts the band from speaking publicly on the alleged improprieties.
 According to Partridge, Reid was "very naughty" and left the band with roughly £300,000 in unpaid VAT.
 Music journalist Patrick Schabe elaborates: